 Personal Care Segment

 Sales in developed markets outside North America (Australia, South Korea and Western/Central Europe) increased 5 percent.
-Changes in currency rates increased sales 9 percent.
-Volumes fell 5 percent while product mix improved 1 percent.
+Volumes increased 8 percent and net selling prices increased sales 4 percent while changes in foreign currency exchange rates decreased sales 7 percent.

 Consumer Tissue Segment